mufaro3/mufaro3.github.io/pages/essay.md

 title: "/es/: Essays, Opinions, and Politics"
 permalink: /es
 category: essay
-description: I'm not a communist, I swear.
-"I'm a new deal democrat."
+description: "\"You're a dilettante, a womanizer, a suspected communist-\"<br>\"I'm a new deal democrat.\""
 ---